RULES AND REGULATIONS

 7. All Pre-Teen I, Pre-Teen II, and School Syllabus competitions are restricted to the syllabi listed in Appendix I of the NDCA rule book.
 American style events are limited to the bronze and silver American Style figures, elements and restrictions.
 International style events are limited to the bronze, silver, and gold International Style figures.

-8. "Newcomer" competitors remain eligible for this category until they have placed in a final of any event in their age classification, provided a semi-final was danced.
+8. "Newcomer" competitors remain eligible for this category until they have placed in a final of any event in their age classification at the BYU competitions in November and March, provided a semi-final was danced.
 Competitors who lose their eligibility will become eligible once again when they move up to the next age level.

 9. "Newcomer" competitors may not also enter any "open" events in any style.